 In September 1923 an enthusiastic

-meeting took place at Messrs Norton & Co’s Jetty Rooms comprising of leading local swimmers H. Cremer, Roy Fern and Jim Smith for the formation of a Swimming Club to promote swimming not only as a recreational activity but also on a competition
+meeting took place at Messrs Norton & Co’s Jetty Rooms comprising of leading local swimmers Harry Cremer, Roy Fern and Jim Smith for the formation of a Swimming Club to promote swimming not only as a recreational activity but also on a competition

+level.
 Swimming lessons for the young, together with coaching and training for the more experienced commenced in earnest and it was decided to hold a carnival towards the end of the year.
 The majority of the Clubs swimmers and members were also affiliated

-female dressing sheds were erected and a starting platform finished.
+Male and female dressing sheds were erected and a starting platform finished.
 The Club with the approval of the Dorrigo Shire Council gained full control of the Coffs Creek Swimming Baths.
 In the following years a large bank platform was constructed as well

-With much anticipation the Coffs Harbour Swimming Club held its inaugural carnival on Friday 28th December 1923.
-The event was extremely successful with over
+With much anticipation the Coffs Harbour Swimming Club held its inaugural carnival on Monday 31st December 1923.
+The event was extremely successful with

-300 people attending.
+over 300 people attending.
 Some events of the meet were the 25 yards boys and girls under 10s & under 14s scratch races.
 The men’s and women’s 50 yards open handicap.
 The men’s and women’s 50 yards breaststroke.
 The men’s

-handicap relay was won by the Coffs Harbour Surf Club team earning £2 and a trophy.
+200 yard handicap relay was won by the Coffs Harbour Surf Club team earning £2 and a trophy.
 Most events were awarded trophies, medals and cash prizes.
 Novelty events were also contested with the cork bobbing competition, the 50 yard blindfold race and

 musical tins race.
 Ample refreshments were also served.